 Dr. Robert Pugach was one of the earliest adopters of HIFU technology.
-He received his initial training in December 2005 and has been treating patients for more than 12 years.
+He received his initial training in December 2005 and has been treating patients for more than 17 years.
 He is now in an elite group of less than 1% of the urologists in the world certified to perform HIFU.
-He is the 3rd most experienced HIFU urologist west of the Mississippi and in the top 10 worldwide!
+He is the 3rd most experienced HIFU urologist in the Western United States and in the top 10 worldwide!

-At Western States HIFU, Dr. Robert Pugach uses the Sonablate® 500, a HIFU medical device, to treat men diagnosed with prostate cancer.
+Dr. Pugach uses the Sonablate® 500, a HIFU medical device, to treat men diagnosed with prostate cancer.
 While there is another device available for HIFU treatments, Dr. Pugach believes the Sonablate® 500 is clearly superior and uses it exclusively for his patients who expect the latest in HIFU technology.

 High Intensity Focused Ultrasound (HIFU) is an advanced technology which deploys focused, high energy, controlled ultrasound waves to heat and destroy the areas of the prostate gland affected by cancer.
 Every 3-second burst of the HIFU beam heats the target tissue to 88⁰ to 98⁰ centigrade.
 In some areas, the temperature exceeds 100⁰ so the water in the tissue boils!
 This instantly destroys the prostate cells in the treated area.
 Each 3-second burst destroys tissue that is roughly the size of a grain of rice, without damaging surrounding cells.
 Because each treated area is so small, it takes great skill and precision to treat a prostate adequately with HIFU to ensure optimal results.